 We take photographs to teleport to certain places and moments.
 And the same goes for the souvenirs we take home after a trip.
 When we see, dress or eat, what we buy in another city or country, makes us remember it again, feel it, and miss it.
 These are the best and most original souvenirs from Madrid, ideas for gifts, or to treat yourself!

 Saffron is one of the essential condiments that give that delicious flavor to a paella.
 If you want to try to replicate that flavor once you return home, and evoke the memory of your Madrilenian sunsets, get yourself a saffron pot.
 Compared to other countries, it’s cheaper in Spain!

 The gourmet travelers will love La Melguiza (calle Santiago, 12) where they innovate the use of this product by adding it to chocolate, marmalade or candies.
 The perfect gift for those kitchen-crazy’ friends that we all have.

 Alpargatas are very popular summer shoes for men and women.
-Don’t be surprised to find a lot of people queuing outside Casa Hernánz, (calle Toledo, 18) one of the top things to do in Madrid.
+Don’t be surprised to find a lot of people queuing outside Casa Hernánz, (calle Toledo, 18) one of the top Madrid’s attractions.
 Casa Hernánz is a familiar and traditional store that has been making espadrilles since 1845 with natural products and in more than 50 different colors.

 As you well know, the franchises are killing the small local shops… and what better way to support the hand-made local product than buying this authentic, original and comfortable made-in-Spain souvenir?